15 Top-Rated Day Trips from Toronto

 One of Canada's most famous and extraordinary sites is less than a two-hour drive from Toronto.
 For many travelers, seeing Niagara Falls is the highlight of their visit to Toronto, or even Canada.
 This amazing spectacle has been wowing visitors since the early explorers came through in the 1600s.

-Today, there are many ways to see the roaring falls, from boat trips to the base of the falls to feel the mist on your face, to wandering tunnels behind the falls for a glimpse of the backside of this curtain of water.
+There are many ways to see the roaring falls, from boat trips to the base of the falls to feel the mist on your face, to wandering tunnels behind the falls for a glimpse of the backside of this curtain of water.
 One of the most popular options is a trip up the Skylon Tower for a bird's-eye view over the falls and the entire area.

 As a day trip, Niagara Falls can't be beat.
 There are countless things to do here for all ages.
 The town of Niagara Falls, located right at the falls, has an almost carnival-like atmosphere, making it a fun spot for families.